 Curcumin was isolated as the major yellow pigment in turmeric, chemically diferuloylmethane, and has a polyphenolic molecular structure similar to other plant pigments (eg. extracted from grapes in wine (resveratrol), green tea (catechins), or certain fruit juices (blueberries, strawberries, pomegranates, etc.) These polyphenols share common anti-oxidant and anti-inflammatory properties with associated health benefits

 Curcumin IV Therapy Medical Disclaimer

 A medical physician must clear all patients for medical clearance before administration of intravenous curcumin.
-All patients are required to schedule a consultation prior to the administration of intravenous curcumin.
+All patients are required to schedule a consultation before the administration of intravenous curcumin.

-While most studies suggest that curcumin IV therapy use is generally safe, it is not a recommended treatment for those who are allergic to turmeric or curcumin, and it may interact with existing medication.
+While most studies suggest that curcumin IV therapy use is generally safe, it is not recommended for those allergic to turmeric or curcumin, and it may interact with existing medication.

 Side effects of IV curcumin therapy include burning at the IV site, nausea and vomiting, numbness and tingling in the mouth, itching in the hands and feet, and a skin rash.